-Bringing you the weird and wild from the world of MMA each and every weeknight
+Bringing you the weird and wild from the world of MMA, each and every night of the week!

 Welcome to Midnight Mania!

 Neither of the Diaz brothers have fought in years.
 Nate Diaz last stepped into the Octagon in a rematch with Conor McGregor at UFC 202.
 The younger Diaz earned millions of dollars over the course of two fights with the Irisman for the first time in his career, and promptly absconded from the sport for a variety of reasons, including the unwillingness of the UFC to meet his pay demands, Conor McGregor’s absence that kept Diaz from fighting the one draw big enough to give him that payday, and a variety of legal troubles that kept him on the sidelines.
 He nearly returned in 2018 opposite Dustin Poirier, but Poirier had to withdraw from a fight for the first time in his career, and the disgruntled Diaz withdrew again.
 Nick Diaz was supposed to fight Jorge Masvidal, but the bout fell through amidst increasingly erratic behavior from the elder Diaz.

 Yet, despite the fact that we haven’t seen either brother inside the Octagon for well over two years, their popularity endures.
 Joe Rogan had some ideas on the lasting appeal of the famous duo, and believes the UFC underestimates their fanbase.
 Via BJPenn.com:

 “Cause he doesn’t give a f**k,” Rogan said.
 “He legitimately doesn’t give a f**k.
 He smokes weed all the time.
 People love it.
 They love the fact that those guys are like that.

 He went on to remind us that McGregor opposite Diaz at UFC 202 did bigger numbers than McGregor fighting Eddie Alvarez for the lightweight title a few months later, establishing that Diaz has an appeal all his own, apart from Conor McGregor.